TS552 - Measuring equipment Vevor - Free user manual and instructions

 ●Max. tracing depth: about 2 meters

-The twisting of the lines can sometimes cause the signals to ca each other.
-In this case, the maximum effective detecting radius of receiver is only about 0.5 meter.
+The twisting of the lines can sometimes cause the signals to cancel each other.
+In this case, the maximum effective detecting radius of the receiver is only about 0.5 meter.

-To eliminate the effect pointed out in Figure 19, the connection be carried out like Figure 20.
-In this figure, a separate cable is up the return line, which can increase the effective detecting radius of receiver to about 2.5 meters or higher.
-A larger distance return line be provided through the cable reel.
+To eliminate the effect pointed out in Figure 19, the connection should be carried out as shown in Figure 20.
+In this figure, a separate cable is used as the return line, which can increase the effective detecting radius of the receiver to about 2.5 meters or higher.
+A larger distance return line can be provided through the cable reel.

 Comply with the relevant national and local safety laws and regulations when performing connections on live circuits.